next-theme/hexo-filter-mathjax/README.md

 ### Renderer

-`hexo-renderer-pandoc` is recommended because it can handle mathematical formulas in markdown documents perfectly.
-If you are using other renderers, such as `hexo-renderer-marked`, you need to be aware of the conflict between LaTeX and Markdown syntax.
+[hexo-renderer-pandoc](https://github.com/wzpan/hexo-renderer-pandoc) is recommended because it can handle mathematical formulas in markdown documents perfectly.
+If you are using other renderers, such as [hexo-renderer-marked](https://github.com/hexojs/hexo-renderer-marked), you need to be aware of the conflict between LaTeX and Markdown syntax.
 For example, you need to use `\` to escape:
 `$\epsilon_0$` → `$\epsilon\_0$`
 `\begin{eqnarray*}` → `\begin{eqnarray\*}`